Biogas: Developing countries

 Domestic biogas plants convert livestock manure and night soil into biogas and slurry, the fermented manure.
 This technology is feasible for small-holders with livestock producing 50 kg manure per day, an equivalent of about 6 pigs or 3 cows.
 This manure has to be collectable to mix it with water and feed it into the plant.
 Toilets can be connected.
 Another precondition is the temperature that affects the fermentation process.
-With an optimum at 36 C° the technology especially applies for those living in a (sub) tropical climate.
+With an optimum at 36 °C the technology especially applies for those living in a (sub) tropical climate.
 This makes the technology for small holders in developing countries often suitable.

 Depending on size and location, a typical brick made fixed dome biogas plant can be installed at the yard of a rural household with the investment between US$300 to $500 in Asian countries and up to $1400 in the African context.
 A high quality biogas plant needs minimum maintenance costs and can produce gas for at least 15–20 years without major problems and re-investments.
 For the user, biogas provides clean cooking energy, reduces indoor air pollution, and reduces the time needed for traditional biomass collection, especially for women and children.
 The slurry is a clean organic fertilizer that potentially increases agricultural productivity.
+In developing countries, it was also determined that the use of biogas leads to a 20% reduction in GHG emissions compared with GHG emissions due to firewood.
+Moreover, GHG emissions of 384.1 kg CO2 equivalent per year per animal could be prevented.

 Energy is an important part of modern society and can serve as one of the most important indicators of socio-economic development.
 As much as there have been advancements in technology, even so, some three billion people, primarily in the rural areas of developing countries, continue to access their energy needs for cooking through traditional means by burning biomass resources like firewood, crop residues and animal dung in crude traditional stoves.

 Domestic biogas technology is a proven and established technology in many parts of the world, especially Asia.
 Several countries in this region have embarked on large-scale programmes on domestic biogas, such as China and India.

 The Netherlands Development Organisation, SNV, supports national programmes on domestic biogas that aim to establish commercial-viable domestic biogas sectors in which local companies market, install and service biogas plants for households.
 In Asia, SNV is working in Nepal, Vietnam, Bangladesh, Bhutan, Cambodia, Lao PDR, Pakistan and Indonesia, and in Africa; Rwanda, Senegal, Burkina Faso, Ethiopia, Tanzania, Uganda, Kenya, Benin and Cameroon.

 In South Africa a prebuilt Biogas system is manufactured and sold.
 One key feature is that installation requires less skill and is quicker to install as the digester tank is premade plastic.